Airlifter of the Week: The definition of ‘multitasker’

 |0

-This work, Airlifter of the Week: The definition of ‘multitasker’ [Image 4 of 4], by A1C Jennifer Gonzales, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Airlifter of the Week: The definition of ‘multitasker’, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT